IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

     * select **Namespace** as `kabanero`.
     * select **Pipeline** as per your application requirement.
 Here in this code pattern, a weather app is developed in Java and will be deployed using OpenLiberty hence select `java-openliberty-build-deploy-pl`.
     * select **Service Account** as `kabanero-operator`.
     * **Docker Registry** is the url where the container image will be pushed.
-You can add For OpenShift cluster 4.x, integrated OpenShift container registry URL is `image-registry.openshift-image-registry.svc:5000/<namespace-name>`.
-Alternatively, you can add your own Docker Hub registry or IBM Container Registry URL.
+You can add your own Docker Hub registry, IBM Container Registry or integrated OpenShift Container Platform Registry.
+For OpenShift cluster 4.x, integrated OpenShift container registry URL is `image-registry.openshift-image-registry.svc:5000/<namespace-name>`, where namespace name is the project name where you want to deploy your application.
+It should be the same namespace which you have added in `app-deploy.yaml` in step 6 above.

 ![webhook-settings](./images/webhook-settings.png)